 your room (just bring portable exercise bands or your own workout DVDs).

 - Be choosy when dining out.
 If there’s a time to be picky with your meals, it’s when you’re on vacation.
 There are plenty of restaurants that serve South Beach Diet–friendly meals.
-When ordering, skip the bread basket, ask to have salad dressings and sauces on the side, opt for grilled, sautéed, or baked items over fried foods; substitute steamed vegetables for white potatoes or white rice; and ask if the chef would be willing to prepare your meal without butter, using extra-virgin olive oil instead.
-On Phase 2, you can enjoy your meal with a glass of red or white wine.
-You can also enjoy a light beer or sugar-free cocktail made with flavored waters, club soda, seltzer, or diet tonic water.
+When ordering, skip the bread basket, ask to have salad dressings and sauces on the side, opt for grilled, sautéed, or baked items over fried foods; substitute steamed vegetables for white potatoes or white rice; and ask if the chef would be willing to prepare your meal without butter, using extra-virgin olive oil or canola oil instead.
+On Phase 1, drink water, seltzer, diet soda or tonic, tomato juice, or a vegetable juice blend.
+On Phase 2, you can also enjoy a glass of red or white wine, or a light beer or a cocktail made without a sugary mixer.
 Apply these same tips when ordering room service.
 And do enjoy dessert — you’re on vacation after all!
 Use our Three-Bite Rule (take three bites of a decadent dessert and share the rest with your table mates).
 You’ll come home as trim and fit as when you left.